Butternut Farm Accommodations

 The Parlor Chamber

-• A big room with many windows
+• A large room with many windows

 • Beautiful large fireplace

-• Double bed
+• Queen-size bed

 • Bath with tub/shower

-• $95 plus tax
+• $149 plus tax

 “The parlor chamber, with a view of Main Street—laid out along the 17th century Indian path that once led to New London—is furnished with a high pencil post cherry-wood Connecticut bedstead complete with canopy.
-At the foot of the bed is a cherry six board storage chest with a neatly scalloped skirt.
+At the foot of the bed is a six board storage chest with a neatly scalloped skirt.
 A small Queen Anne period looking glass graces one wall, a sampler worked by Sally Talcott in 1787 another...

 “Small oriental runners cover the wide board floor.
 A tall mid-18th-century Connecticut cherry chest of drawers, a small wine table, brass candlesticks and bed warmer complete the setting, much as they might have in the days when the Hale family lived there.”